 Life wasn’t easy for the early desert dwellers who called this area home.
-It was nearly uninhabitable save for the areas surrounding natural oases like Pipe Spring where water is forced to the surface after flowing south from natural sandstone aquifers that hold rainfall and snowmelt.
+It was nearly uninhabitable outside the natural oasis of the fort where water is forced to the surface after flowing south from natural sandstone aquifers that hold rainfall and snowmelt.

 Tours of the historic fort are offered by rangers every half hour.
-When I visited, the ranger offered an “open house,” answering questions as they came from visitors wandering through Winsor Castle.
+When I visited, the ranger offered an “open house,” holding court in the fort and answering questions from visitors who wandered through Winsor Castle.

 Ridge Trail Quick Stats:

 15 miles west of Fredonia, AZ and 45 miles east of Hurricane, UT.
 Tucked inside the Pipe Spring National Monument, this sweet little trail is a great way to stretch your legs in the midst of a road trip.

 Length of Ridge Trail

 How Long Does it Take to Hike Ridge Trail